 Today, we have paired an assortment of IWC Pilot watches, including their modern version of the original B-uhr style Pilot watch, with another wildly popular and closely related product: Aviation sunglasses.
 And while most people associate Ray-Ban with aviation sunglasses, we instead choose a US manufacturer.
 And with good reason.

 Randolph Engineering, is an American optical manufacturing company, which was founded in Randolph, MA in 1972, by Jan Waszkiewicz and Stanley Zaleski.
 They first started manufacturing Mil-spec sunglasses for the United States Air Force as a subcontractor in 1978.
+American Optical produced the original mil-spec aviator glasses, but both companies eventually supplied the military.

 By 1982, the United States Air Force contracted Randolph to produce the HGU-4/P (MIL-S-25948) Aviator Sunglass directly.
 At this point, they became the prime US military contractor of sunglasses.